-To enable Overview and Scrutiny to function effectively the chair and members of Overview and Scrutiny will need briefings and other forms of regular liaison.
+To enable Overview and Scrutiny to function effectively the cChair and mMembers of Overview and Scrutiny will need briefings and other forms of regular liaison.
 The Council will be asked to adopt a Scrutiny Pack to assist members and officers involved in the scrutiny function.
-Set out below is further information on the relationship between the chair and members of Overview and Scrutiny and officers.
+Set out below is further information on the relationship between the cChair and mMembers of Overview and Scrutiny and oOfficers.

-When the Overview and Scrutiny Committee scrutinises a decision of a committee there should be no direct scrutiny of officers.
-The committee must hold the members to account.
-However chief officers are expected to support committee members who are being scrutinised.
+When the Overview and Scrutiny C-committee scrutinises a decision of a c-committee there should be no direct scrutiny of officers.
+The c-committee must hold the m-Members to account.
+However c-chief o-Officers are expected to support c-committee m-Members who are being scrutinised.

-When the committee is conducting a Review an Independent Lead Officer may be appointed to assist the committee.
-The Independent Lead Officer together with an Administration Officer will help draft an initial report for the committee.
-In any event the chair and the members of the committee must consider the advice of the Independent Lead Officer and the Administration Officer and, when necessary, the advice of the Monitoring Officer and the Chief Financial Officer.
+When the cCommittee is conducting a Review an Independent Lead Officer may be appointed to assist the cCommittee.
+The Independent Lead Officer together with an Administration Officer will help draft an initial report for tThe cCommittee.
+In any event the cChair and the mMembers of the cCommittee must consider the advice of the Independent Lead Officer and the Administration Officer and, when necessary, the advice of the Monitoring Officer and the Chief Financial Officer.

-The chair and members of the committee should consider holding regular briefing and liaison meetings with their Independent Lead Officer and other officers as necessary to ensure that Overview and Scrutiny can operate effectively.
+The cChair and mMembers of the cCommittee should consider holding regular briefing and liaison meetings with their Independent Lead Officer and other oCfficers as necessary to ensure that Overview and Scrutiny can operate effectively.